Scada-Hacker/Parrot-A-Z/android-security.md

 # Android Security Model

-This Document is a combination of my own knowledge and information i have found
+__This Document is a combination of my own knowledge and information i have found.__

 The following link is a whitepaper describing the Android Security Model